ismailman/react-spho/README.md

 The (hopefully) easiest to use animation library for React for interactive applications.

+**Note: This is a dual license library.
+A free license is available for use in free open source projects.
+Commercial projects require a separate paid license.** The cost is not a lot so don't let the paid portion prevent you from learning about the library.

+Quick example of how it works:

 ```typescript
 // import the key function from the library
 import {getSpringyDOMElement} from 'react-spho';